 “Intro to Ethnic Studies” discussion section students answering questions.

 After researching other methods, I decided to create my own.
-I am calling this “Discussion Clouds”.
-This exercise was planned for a 50 minute discussion section where students have two lectures during the week and Friday’s are used as an extension of these lectures.
+I am calling this “Discussion Clouds.”
+This exercise was planned for a 50-minute discussion section where students have two lectures during the week and Friday’s are used as an extension of these lectures.
 This week I decided our discussion was to take on the broad question of “What is activism?”
 This is on the heels of Brown University’s contentious name change from “columbus day” to “Indigenous Peoples’ Day” but also the specific moment in which the U.S. finds itself and the resistance that continues be employed.

 I started out the class by setting up the section and showing media/popular culture sent in by students, we had a quick discussion to help us think about how they related to activism.
-This introduction look roughly 10 minutes.
+This introduction took roughly 10 minutes.
 I then started to introduce “Discussion Clouds” in pieces.
-I passed out large sticky notes and asked the student to write one question they had that was under the umbrella of “What is activism?”
+I passed out large sticky notes and asked students to write one question they had that was under the umbrella of “What is activism?”
 For this they had 5 minutes to write and put the sticky on the wall spaced out from each other.
-While they wrote, I passed out stacks of smaller sticky notes and directed them to answer each other’s questions, referring to texts, lectures, or discussions that could help contextualize their answers.
+While they wrote, I passed out stacks of smaller sticky notes and directed them to answer each others’ questions, referring to texts, lectures, or discussions that could help contextualize their answers.
 They should write only one answer per sticky but can use multiple stickies per question.
 This is where spacing becomes really important as the sticky notes can become cluttered.
 I allowed roughly 7-10 minutes for this portion.
 I then asked students to choose one “Discussion Cloud” to which they did not write the original question.
 The students needed to read the original question and the surrounding answers, synthesize the discussion, and then present to the class the discussion happening on this specific cloud.
 15-17 minutes, roughly 45 seconds-1 minute per student was necessary.
 The last 8 minutes were used for me to wrap-up the class and attempt to find and relay, per the clouds, a cohesive understanding to “What is activism?”

 How can those with privilege and power within activist groups make it more accessible to those who don’t have access to critical race theories (ex: low income, PoC who don’t go to college)?